mate-academy/jv-program-common-mistakes/java-core/builder-file/work-with-file.md

 #### Divide program logic
 Large methods is very difficult to read and understand.
 So methods should be short, between 5-15 lines.
-And you should remember that one method should be responsible for one task.
+And it's important for you to remember that one method should be responsible for one task.

-For example: "write to file" or "create report" - is a separate operations.
+For example: "write to file" or "create report" - are a separate operations.
 So we should create separate methods for them.

 #### Method naming convention
 Correct [method names](https://mate-academy.github.io/style-guides/java/java.html#s5.2.3-method-names) is first step to pure code.